jonnonz1/nz-statute-book/acts/public/2002/terrorism-suppression-act-2002.md

   (d) in an attempt to compel the Government of New Zealand to do or abstain from doing any act.

 ### 18 Offences also apply to acts outside New Zealand if alleged offender is in New Zealand and is not extradited
-Even if the acts alleged to constitute the offence occurred wholly outside New Zealand, proceedings may be brought for terrorist bombing, financing of terrorism, or a nuclear material offence if the person to be charged has been found in New Zealand and has not been extradited.
+Even if the acts alleged to constitute the offence occurred wholly outside New Zealand, proceedings may be brought for terrorist bombing, financing of terrorism, a nuclear terrorism offence, or a nuclear material offence if the person to be charged has been found in New Zealand and has not been extradited.

 ### 19 Application of Crimes Act 1961
 The following sections of the Crimes Act 1961 do not apply in respect of any offence against this Act (except one against section 43 or section 47 or section 47G):